 Dog Teeth Cleaning: Who Should Do It?

 Dentists recommend that for basic care, in addition to flossing, we brush our dog’s teeth at least daily and have dental cleanings every 6 months.
-Learning to properly care for your dog’s teeth doesn’t only keep their mouth healthy and fresh, but helps avoid costly cleanings.
+Learning to properly care for your dog’s teeth doesn’t only keep their mouth healthy and fresh but helps avoid costly cleanings.

 How Often Should You Clean Your Dog’s Teeth?

-The recommended technique for dog teeth cleaning is to brush daily.
+The recommended frequency for dog teeth cleaning is to brush daily.
 Dental plaque builds up on the surface of the tooth and gum line.
 This plaque is a sticky substance that contains bacteria, food particles, and saliva.
 If the plaque is left untouched, it will mineralize and form into hard tartar, also referred to as calculus, in approximately 48 hours.
-By brushing daily, you minimize the chance of plaque mineralizing.
+By brushing daily, you minimize the chance of plaque hardening.

 Many vets recommend that pet parents start brushing while their dog still has puppy teeth, as it’s best to start forming good habits early.